manngo/tbar/README.md

 You can:

 -	Remove and item — this deletes it permanently from your toolbar.
--	Edit — you can change the display name of the toolbar item.
+-	Rename — you can change the display name of the toolbar item.

 You can also rearrange your toolbar items by dragging them around.